private-compute-infra-toolkit/hats/README.md

-# Harware Attested TEEs
+# On-Premise Trusted Servers

-This repo is for all Privacy Sandbox code related to Hardware Attested TEEs.
+This repo is for all Privacy Sandbox code related to On-Premise Trusted Servers.